Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Resolving the Spacetime Discontinuity

-where $c = \text{sign}(\cos)$ and this sign remains fixed during all the evolution\footnote{In writing $\cos(x) = \pm\sqrt{1-\sin(x)^2}$ there is also a sign choice needed.
+where $c = \text{sign}(\cos)$ and this sign remains fixed during the entire evolution\footnote{In writing $\cos(x) = \pm\sqrt{1-\sin(x)^2}$ there is also a sign choice needed.
 This sign remains fixed during the evolution, which simplifies the analysis.}.
 For the vacuum region it is then

-which has obviously the same sign for all $t$.
-Therefore, while the matter region does change the sign of $N^x_{mat}$ this is a priory not possible for the vacuum region.
-However, it is possible to freely chose $\text{sign}\left(N_{vac}^x\right) = \pm 1$.
+which obviously has the same sign for all $t$.
+Therefore, while the matter region does change the sign of $N^x_{mat}$, this is a priori not possible for the vacuum region.
+However, it is possible to freely choose $\text{sign}\left(N_{vac}^x\right) = \pm 1$.